cln-Kafka/How-We-Hear/README.md

 #### Usage

-1. set the input frequency tone of examination.
+1. Set the input frequency tone of examination.
 2. Run the script to obtain the displacement profile.

 #### Sample Output